CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     Runs evaluation functions in parallel subprocesses in order to evaluate multiple genomes at once.

     :param int num_workers: How many workers to have in the `Pool <python:multiprocessing.pool.Pool>`.
-    :param eval_function: The eval_function should take one argument - a `tuple` of (genome object, config object) - and return a single `float` (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`.
+    :param eval_function: The eval_function should take one argument - a `tuple` of (genome object, config object) - and return a single :pytypes:`float <typesnumeric>` (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`.
     :type eval_function: `function`
     :param timeout: How long (in seconds) each subprocess will be given before an exception is raised (unlimited if `None`).
     :type timeout: int or None